mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question**: Roshi?
 I have a question about the regulation of the breath.
 If I feel like I can’t breathe, is that my mind attaching to the difficulty?

 **Katagiri**: Yes, in a sense, the mind is connected with your breath and body.
-So, sometimes when your mind is very agitated and very unrestful, uneasy, it’s pretty hard to breathe smoothly.
+So, sometimes when your mind is very agitated and very uneasy, it’s pretty hard to breathe smoothly.
 But sometimes breath is connected with the body, and also nerves; well, many ways.
-And also sometimes, circumstances, environment.
+And also sometimes circumstances, environment.
 So, we have to check.
 Okay?

 **Same person**: Check what?

 **Katagiri**: *[Laughing.]* Check what.
 Your body; and also your mind.

 For instance, if you sit zazen *[strain in voice]* too hard, like this – you can’t breathe.
 Or if you sit down like this, also you cannot breathe smoothly.
 Or even though you are straight, if you have too much tension on your chin, or your shoulder, you cannot breathe; immediately, it influences your breath.
 So you have to check: your body, your posture, and also your mind.
 Is that okay?

 **Same person**: Well what if you check them all out and you still can’t breathe and don’t know why...